AntaresSimulatorTeam/Antares_Simulator/docs/Architecture_Decision_Records/separate_install_exe_api.md

 ## Context

-Originialy exists one install target to install the various antares executables.
-Most notably they're packaged in the realease assets.
-We may not want to produce a single package with both executables and libraries as they target different users much like with apt it is possible to install a binaries and a development (devel) packages.
+Originally, there exists a single install target designated to deploy the diverse Antares executables, predominantly packaged within the release assets.
+However, there's a rationale behind avoiding the creation of a unified package containing both executables and libraries, given that they cater to distinct user demographics.
+This mirrors the flexibility offered by package managers such as apt, where users can opt to install binary packages and separate development (devel) packages according to their requirements.

 ## Decision